PreciousChicken/blog/content/posts/hugo-tags-to-keywords.md

 ## Partial template *head.html*

 Within Cactus Plus to ensure our metadata gets dragged from the front matter into the outputted HTML we need to alter the partial template found at *themes/hugo-theme-cactus-plus/layouts/partials/head.html*.
 All the following attributes will necessitate an amendment to that file.
-Other themes of course might place the html elsewhere.
+Other themes of course might place the HTML elsewhere.

 Nodejs' [original](https://github.com/nodejh/hugo-theme-cactus-plus/blob/master/layouts/partials/head.html) *head.html* can be compared to my [final](https://github.com/PreciousChicken/blog/blob/master/themes/hugo-theme-cactus-plus/layouts/partials/head.html) on github.